tjjlemaire/MorphoSONIC/README.md

 ### Running simulations

-You can easily run simulations of puncutal and spatially-extended models using the dedicated command line scripts.
+You can easily run simulations of punctual and spatially-extended models using the dedicated command line scripts.
 To do so, open a terminal in the `scripts` directory.

 - Use `run_node_estim.py` for simulations of **point-neuron models** upon **intracellular electrical stimulation**.
 For instance, a regular-spiking (RS) neuron injected with 10 mA/m2 intracellular current for 30 ms: